skupperproject/skupper-example-trade-zoo/external/skewer/example/README.md

 $ skupper init
 Waiting for LoadBalancer IP or hostname...
 Waiting for status...
-Skupper is now installed in namespace 'private'.
+Skupper is now installed in namespace 'east'.
 Use 'skupper status' to get more information.

 $ skupper status
-Skupper is enabled for namespace "private".
+Skupper is enabled for namespace "east".
 It is not connected to any other sites.
 It has no exposed services.
 ~~~

 As you move through the steps below, you can use `skupper status` at
 any time to check your progress.

-## Step 6: Link your sites
+## Step 5: Link your sites

 A Skupper _link_ is a channel for communication between two sites.
-Links serve as a transport for application connections and
-requests.

 Creating a link requires use of two `skupper` commands in
 conjunction, `skupper token create` and `skupper link create`.